ibinti/bugvm/readme.md

-# BugVM is a free open source native App builder.
+# BugVM is a kind of JVM compiler.

-BugVM compiles JVM bytecode to native machine code and then links the compiled native code with other native libraries or frameworks.
+BugVM compiles bytecode to native machine code and then links with other native libraries or frameworks.
-BugVM makes it possible to build native apps in Kotlin and Java.
-BugVM is a fork of RoboVM.
+BugVM makes it possible to build native executable binary in Kotlin and Java.

 ### BugVM consists of:

 * JVM
 * LLVM

-### Framework Binding
-* iOS

 ### Native Platform